A Short Introduction To Quebecois French

 Unsplash: Sondoce wasfy

 Celine Dion.
 Did you know that she speaks French?
 She does!
 She even has songs in French.
-She also has interviews in French.
-That’s because she is French Canadian.
-She’s born in Charlemagne, Quebec.
-Quebec, one of the thirteen provinces of Canada, was a French colony.
-And its official language is French.
-Québecois French to be exact.
-Quebec is pronounced as ‘keh-bek’ not ‘quack-beck’ not ‘kweh-beck’ not ‘cue-bek.’
+That’s because she is French Canadian, born in Charlemagne, Quebec.
+Quebec is one of the thirteen provinces and territories of Canada, and its official language is French—Québécois French to be exact.

-Québécois French, also known as Quebec French or simply québécois, is one of the many Canadian French dialects.
-This type of French is based on the regional dialects of Classical French spoken in Paris throughout the 17th and 18th century.
+Québécois French is a distinct Canadian French dialect based on the regional dialects of Classical French spoken in Paris throughout the 17th and 18th century.

 Québécois French Vocabulary